Using the featured image setting to your advantage

 *This can be overwritten by some social media/SEO plugins.

-Replacing images on Facebook
+Replacing WordPress featured images on Facebook

 If you have a new Featured Image to use, but it’s not showing up on Facebook yet, all you need to do is tell them you’ve updated the page.